 What is the size of a business card in pixels?
 Well, how long is a piece of string?
 But seriously, the size of a business card design varies depending on which type you choose.
 Here’s the low-down…

-A standard business card is 3 inches by 2.5 inches, give or take a whisker or two.
+A standard business card is 3.5 inches by 2 inches, give or take a whisker or two.
 The idea is that it should match the dimensions of a credit card or driver’s license and be able to slip neatly into a wallet or purse.
 And if you’re wondering what the standard business card size in cm is, it’s 8.9cm x 5.1cm.

 The final, trimmed size of one of our MOO size business cards is 84mm x 55mm.
 That’s 3.30″ x 2.16″ in imperial measures.

-Our eye-catching Square Business Cards are 65mm or 2.55” on all sides, so your full-bleed designs should match the following measurements:
+Our eye-catching Square Business Cards size is 6.5cm or 2.55” on all sides, so your full-bleed designs should match the following measurements: